 Hotel Tonight

-Here you will find last minute discounts on vacancies from hotels.
-This is an amazingly simple app and it doesn’t take long to book a room.
+Here you will find last-minute discounts on vacancies from hotels.
+This is an amazingly simple app, and it doesn’t take long to book a room.
 You may search in each town for sights and maps.
 Furthermore, you can check the reviews and photos of other travellers in order to be sure about the trustworthiness of each hotel.
 It also has a 24/7 customer service.
 If you’re stuck somewhere and you need a room desperately, this is the perfect app for you.

 City Maps 2Go

-Maps for travelling, hiking, mountain cycling and many other activities.
-A necessary app for every adventure, activity or touring abroad.
+Maps for travelling, hiking, mountain cycling, and many other activities.
+A necessary app for every adventure, activity, or touring abroad.
 You may only download one map per country, whereas it was possible to download two in the past.
-For an additional map you need to pay.
+For an additional map, you need to pay.

 You can mark all the places of interest on the map you have downloaded.
-Whether they are sights, shops, or restaurants you can use the directions guide to get there.
-The great advantage to this app is that you don’t need to have internet connection although it might get stuck a few times.
+Whether they are sights, shops, or restaurants, you can use the directions guide to get there.
+The great advantage of this app is that you don’t need to have an internet connection, although it might get stuck a few times.
 Nevertheless, it is quite a reliable and useful app.

 EXTRA TIP

-Once you have marked all the places you want to visit prior to your trip, you can also book your accommodation accordingly.
-This way you can be sure you’ll be staying somewhere close to all places of interest.
+Once you have marked all the places you want to visit before your trip, you can also book your accommodation accordingly.
+This way, you can be sure you’ll be staying somewhere close to all places of interest.

 iVisa.com

 iVisa.com is an online platform that helps travellers obtain electronic visas, eVisas, and other travel documents quickly and easily.
 With an extensive database of travel requirements for over 200 countries and a user-friendly application process, iVisa.com makes it simple for travellers to apply for and obtain the necessary documents for their trips.
 Whether you’re planning a vacation, business trip, or other travel experience, iVisa.com can help you navigate the complexities of travel documentation with ease.
-More information for the necessary travel documents, depending on your nationality and destination can be found here.
+More information for the necessary travel documents, depending on your nationality and destination, can be found on iVisa.com.